countable-web/open-source-corporation/product/engineering/STACK_CHOICES.md

 ### Build System

-For front end builds, we're a bit oldschool by intent.
-We use CDNs, avoid minification of our code (it's tiny compared to libs), and avoid any build process where possible.
-We don't webpack, but rollup looks good if we need it.
+For front end builds, we always use Parcel and NPM scripts (no webpack, no gulp, no grunt)

+### Test Framework

+We use mocha, native Node.js assert, and puppeteer for e2e tests.
+Superagent for API tests.